-He let his head drop, felt an unaccustomed emotion fill him...shame.
+He let his head drop and felt an unaccustomed emotion fill him: shame.

-She turned away, was almost to the door when she stopped again.
+She turned away and was almost to the door when she stopped again.
 "What you did for me and Dawn, that was real."
 She looked over her shoulder at him.
 Her look gave away nothing.
 "I won't forget it."

 She stared at him for a moment then turned and walked out the door, closing it gently behind her.

 He sat stunned.
-He was not completely sure what had just happened.
+He wasn't completely sure what had just happened.
 She was mad at him, but she was grateful too.
 He could still feel her lips on his.
 The robot had never tasted so sweet.

-He walked slowly to his chair and lowered his body into the cushions.
-It hurt but as he sat unmoving the pain began to subside.
+He walked slowly to his chair and lowered himself into the cushions.
+It hurt but as he sat unmoving, the pain began to subside.
 He saw Buffy's face again, right after she kissed him.

-She had looked more like a goddess at that moment than that tart Glory ever could.
-The slayer had been so stern, yet there was such tenderness in her eyes.
-He had been in awe of her.
+She'd looked more like a goddess at that moment than that tart Glory ever could.
+So stern, yet with such tenderness in her eyes.
+He'd been in awe of her.

 Why had she come?
 All dressed up as his fantasy and pretending to want him.
 He replayed the conversation in his mind.
 It had been about one thing really: what he had told Glory about Dawn.
-She had come to him to find out, not trusting that he hadn't betrayed her.
+She'd come to him to find out, not trusting that he hadn't betrayed her.
 But also not sure that he had either, or she would have simply walked in and staked him.
-She had not expected to hear that he had resisted.
+She hadn't expected to hear that he'd resisted.
 Or to hear his reasons.
 And that kiss.
 He could live another hundred years with just the memory of that moment to sustain him.

-A shudder of bloodthirst reminded him that his continued survival would depend on more than just that.
+A shudder of bloodthirst reminded him his continued survival would depend on more than just that.
 Maybe by tonight he would be healed enough to go out.
 He leaned back, struggling to find a comfortable position.
 He thought of his robot.
 Gone.
-He would regret losing her.
-She had been fun.
-But Buffy was right.
+She'd been fun, but Buffy was right.
 She hadn't been real.
 Eventually he would have tired of her, after a few weeks of really great sex.
 Ok, maybe months.
 He grinned at the memory then yelped as his skin split.
 His tongue stole out to lick the blood off.
 He thought of her in his arms and as he did his eyes closed and he lost himself in a drowsy fantasy.